 So even though figuring out your health insurance and divorce options can be a headache, biting the bullet and doing it sooner rather than later can be the best thing you can do for yourself and your future.

-This blog was originally posted in October, 2016 and updated in November, 2020.
+This blog was originally posted in October, 2016 and was last updated in November, 2025.